7,065,000 pageviews

 Hansen was serving a 461-year sentence in Alaska at the time of his death.
 He had been incarcerated at the Seward State Prison and was moved May 11, 2014 to the Anchorage Correctional Center to receive medical attention.

-Hansen would abduct the women and take them to remote places outside the city.
+Hansen abducted the women and took them to remote places outside the city.
 Sometimes he would drive and other times he would fly his private plane.
-A licensed pilot, Hansen told investigators that one of his favorite spots to take his victims was the Knik River north of Anchorage.
-In some instances Hansen would rape the women then return them to Anchorage, warning them not to contact the authorities.
-Other times he would let the women go free in the wilderness then hunt them down with his rifle.
-Only 12 bodies of the 17 women Hansen confessed to killing have been found.
+A licensed pilot, he told investigators that one of his favorite spots to take his victims was the Knik River north of Anchorage.
+In some instances he raped the women, then return them to Anchorage, warning them not to contact the authorities.
+Other times he'd let the women go free in the wilderness then hunt them down with his rifle.
+Only 12 bodies of the 17 women Hansen confessed to killing were found.

 Sunday, May 5, 2019